 The investment guidelines for STIP recognize that a limited amount of credit risk, properly managed and monitored, is prudent and provides incremental risk-adjusted return over its benchmark.
-(The benchmark for STIP, the two-year Treasury Note, does not contain credit risk.)
-No more than 5 percent of the total market value of the STIP portfolio may be invested in securities rated below investment grade (BB, Ba or lower).
-The average credit quality of STIP must be A or better, and commercial paper must be rated at least A-1, P-1 or F-1.
+(The benchmark for STIP, the two-year Treasury Income Note and Citigroup Three-Month Treasury Bill, does not contain credit risk.)

-The Regents recognize that credit risk is appropriate in balanced investment pools such as UCRS Plans by virtue of the benchmark chosen for the fixed-income portion of the pool.
+The Regents recognizes that credit risk is appropriate in balanced investment pools such as UCRS Plans by virtue of the benchmark chosen for the fixed-income portion of the pool.

-The Barclays Capital Aggregate Bond Index is the fixed-income benchmark for the UCRS Plans, and is comprised of approximately 25.3 percent corporate bonds and 30.5 percent mortgage/asset-backed securities, all of which carry some degree of credit risk.
-The remaining 44.2 percent is comprised of government-issued bonds.
+The Barclays Capital U.S. Aggregate Bond Index is the fixed-income benchmark for the UCRS Plans, and is composed of approximately 25.0 percent corporate bonds and 30.6 percent mortgage/asset-backed securities, all of which carry some degree of credit risk.
+The remaining 44.4 percent is composed of government-issued bonds.

 Credit risk in UCRS Plans is managed primarily by diversifying across issuers.
-In addition, portfolio guidelines for UCRS Plans through May 2016 mandate that no more than 10 percent of the market value of fixed-income securities may be invested in issues with a credit rating below investment grade, and thereafter, new guidelines were approved that limit the amount below investment grade to 15 percent.
+In addition, portfolio guidelines for UCRS Plans through March 2018 mandate that no more than 15 percent of the market value of fixed-income securities may be invested in issues with a credit rating below investment grade.
 Further, the weighted average credit rating must be A or higher.

-In addition, the investment policies for UCRS Plans allow for dedicated allocations to non-investment grade and emerging market bonds, investment which entails credit, default and/or sovereign risk.
+In addition, the investment policies for UCRS Plans allow for dedicated allocations to non-investment-grade and emerging market bonds, investment that entails credit, default and/or sovereign risk.

-The credit risk profile for fixed- or variable-income securities at June 30, 2017 and 2016 is as follows:
+The credit risk profile for fixed- or variable-income securities at June 30, 2018 and 2017, is as follows: